peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 sequence.

-Any description entry in the FASTA records after the identifier is the name of the synthetic spike-in sequence in the database that is was matched to using *k*-mer counting.
+Any description entry in the FASTA records after the identifier is the name of the synthetic spike-in sequence in the database that was matched to using *k*-mer counting (so ``2e4f0ed53888ed39a2aee6d6d8e02206_2269`` was not a spike-in sequence).

+The order of the FASTA sequences is in decreasing abundance, so the first sequence shown ``2e4f0ed53888ed39a2aee6d6d8e02206_2269`` is the most common, and so that read count 2269 also appears in the headers as the maximum non-spike-in abundance (with no spike-in reads in this sample).

-Finally, the sequence in the FASTA file is written as a single line in upper case.
+Note the sequence in the FASTA file is written as a single line in upper case.
 With standard FASTA line wrapping at 60 or 80 characters, the ITS1 sequences would need a few lines each.
 However, they are still short enough that having them on one line without line breaks is no hardship - and it is